chiara-knicker/CSE121_Labs/Lab2_2/README.md

 ```
 These commands are sent to the sensor to request the sensor ID and to initiate temperature and humidity measurements.

-0xEFCS8 tells sensor to read out the ID register and can be sued to verify the presence of the sensor and proper communication.
-It can be found on page 8 of the datasheet.
+0xEFCS8 tells sensor to read out the ID register and can be used to verify the presence of the sensor and proper communication.
+It can be found in the datasheet (5.9).

 0x7CA2 enables clock stretching, puts the sensor in normal mode and tells it to read the temperature first.
-The table on page 7 of the datasheet summarizes the available measurement commands.
+The datasheet (5.3) contains a table that summarizes the available measurement commands.

 ## I2C Initialization
 ```